Gradient Perturbation is Underrated for Differentially Private Convex Optimization: Main Results

 \subsection{Expected Curvature}

-In non-private setting, the analysis of convex optimization relies on the strongly convex coefficient $\mu$, which is the minimum curvature over the domain and can be extremely small for some common objectives.
-Previous work on DP-ERM uses the same analysis as in non-private case and therefore the resulting utility bounds rely on the minimum curvature.
-In our analysis, however, we avoid the dependency on the minimum curvature by exploiting how the privacy noise affects the optimization.
-With the perturbation noise, the expected curvature that the optimization path encounters is related to the average curvature instead of the minimum curvature.
-Definition~\ref{main} uses $\nu$ to capture such average curvature with Gaussian noise.
+In the non-private setting, the convergence analysis of gradient descent for strongly convex objective explicitly relies on the strongly convex coefficient $\mu$, i.e., the minimum curvature of the objective function over the domain, which can be extremely small for some objectives.
+Previous work on DP-ERM uses the same analysis as in the non-private case and therefore the resulting utility bounds rely on the minimum curvature.
+In our analysis, however, we study the interaction between privacy noise and the optimization procedure, and figure out that the optimization procedure is determined by certain \emph{expected curvature} rather than the usual minimum curvature.
+Definition~\ref{main} describes such \emph{expected curvature} when the perturbation noise is Gaussian.
 We use $\vx_{*}=\argmin_{\vx\in\mathcal{X}_{*}}{\norm{\vx-\vx_{1}}}$ to denote the closest solution to the initial point.

 \begin{definition}[Expected curvature] A convex function $F: \sR^p \rightarrow \sR$, has \emph{expected curvature} $\nu$ with respect to noise $\mathcal{N}(0,\sigma^{2}\mI_{p})$ if for any $\vx\in \mathbb{R}^{p}$ and $\tilde{\vx}=\vx-\vz$ where $\vz\sim\mathcal{N}(0,\sigma^{2}\mI_{p})$, it holds that